Henri Bergson: Education and career

 Bergson settled again in Paris in 1888, and after teaching for some months at the municipal college, known as the College Rollin, he received an appointment at the Lycée Henri-Quatre, where he remained for eight years.
-There, he read Darwin, and gave a course on his theories.
-Although Bergson had previously endorsed Lamarckism and its theory of the heritability of acquired characteristics, he came to prefer Darwin's hypothesis of gradual variations, which were more compatible with his continual vision of life.
+There, he read Darwin and gave a course on his theories.
+Although Bergson had previously endorsed Lamarckism and its theory of the heritability of acquired characteristics, he came to prefer Darwin's hypothesis of gradual variation, which were more compatible with his continual vision of life.

-In 1896, he published his second major work, entitled Matter and Memory.
-This rather difficult work investigates the function of the brain and undertakes an analysis of perception and memory, leading up to a careful consideration of the problems of the relation of body and mind.
-Bergson had spent years of research in preparation for each of his three large works.
-This is especially obvious in Matter and Memory, where he showed a thorough acquaintance with the extensive pathological investigations which had been carried out during the period.
+In 1896, Bergson published his second major work, Matter and Memory.
+This rather difficult work investigates the function of the brain and undertakes an analysis of perception and memory, leading up to a careful consideration of the relationship of body and mind.
+Bergson spent years of research in preparation for each of his three large works.
+This is especially obvious in Matter and Memory, which shows thorough acquaintance with the extensive pathological investigations carried out during the period.

-In 1898, Bergson became maître de conférences at his alma mater, École Normale Supérieure, and later in the same year received a promotion to a Professorship.
-The year 1900 saw him installed as Professor at the Collège de France, where he accepted the Chair of Greek and Roman Philosophy in succession to Charles Lévêque.
+In 1898, Bergson became maître de conférences at his alma mater, École Normale Supérieure, and later that year was promoted to a professorship.
+The year 1900 saw him installed as a professor at the Collège de France, where he accepted the Chair of Greek and Roman Philosophy in succession to Charles Lévêque.

-At the first International Congress of Philosophy, held in Paris during the first five days of August 1900, Bergson read a short, but important, paper, "Psychological Origins of the Belief in the Law of Causality" (Sur les origines psychologiques de notre croyance à la loi de causalité).
-In 1900, Felix Alcan published a work which had previously appeared in the Revue de Paris, entitled Laughter (Le rire), one of the most important of Bergson's minor productions.
-This essay on the meaning of comedy stemmed from a lecture which he had given in his early days in the Auvergne.
-The study of it is essential to an understanding of Bergson's views of life, and its passages dealing with the place of the artistic in life are valuable.
-The main thesis of the work is that laughter is a corrective evolved to make social life possible for human beings.
-We laugh at people who fail to adapt to the demands of society if it seems their failure is akin to an inflexible mechanism.
-Comic authors have exploited this human tendency to laugh in various ways, and what is common to them is the idea that the comic consists in there being "something mechanical encrusted on the living".
+At the first International Congress of Philosophy, held in Paris during the first five days of August 1900, Bergson read a short paper, "Psychological Origins of the Belief in the Law of Causality" (Sur les origines psychologiques de notre croyance à la loi de causalité).
+In 1900, Felix Alcan published a work that had previously appeared in the Revue de Paris, Laughter (Le rire), one of the most important of Bergson's minor works.
+This essay on the meaning of comedy stemmed from a lecture he had given in his early days in Auvergne.
+The study of it is essential to an understanding of Bergson's views of life, especially its passages dealing with the place of the artistic in life.
+The paper's main thesis is that laughter is a corrective evolved to make social life possible for human beings.
+People laugh at those who fail to adapt to society's demands of society if it seems their failure is akin to an inflexible mechanism.
+Comic authors have exploited this human tendency to laugh in various ways, and what is common to them is the idea that the comic consists in "something mechanical encrusted on the living".